 Also, consider the drying process.
 A warm and overcast day is optimum – but more importantly, you want to choose a day when the humidity levels are low and between 40%-50%.
 High humidity slows down the drying process.
 The best time of day for this project is in the early morning, after the overnight dew has evaporated, and there is a gentle breeze to help speed along the drying process.
 If you’re doubting the best way to paint your door, don’t do it!
 Leave it to a professional to ensure the best, long lasting results.

-Exterior Door Painting Take-Aways
+Final Exterior Door Painting Ideas & Tips

 - Choose a fresh color for your front door, but stay within your personality and comfort levels